-I’ve had conversations with many women who have reached out to me with a specific internal conflict:
+I’ve had conversations with many women who have reached out to me with a specific breast implant internal conflict:

-“How do I maintain my integrity AND privacy when people ask me if I had cosmetic surgery?”
+“How do I maintain my integrity AND privacy when people ask me if I’ve had a breast augmentation?”

 One thing I remind anyone who decides to have a breast augmentation is that this is a personal choice that you have made for you.
 Therefore, how much information you choose to share with others is a personal choice as well!

-Like I said before, your decision to get breast implants was for you, and not anyone else.
-Thus, your decision to share information with anyone post-surgery is YOUR choice, not anyone else’s.
+Your decision to get breast implants should be for you, and not anyone else.
+So, your decision to share information with anyone after your breast augmentation is YOUR choice, not anyone else’s.

 If you feel comfortable broadcasting the news on Facebook or posting a new photo to Instagram—great!
 All the power to you!

-But, if you would rather have the procedure done and only tell your partner and/or close friends, than that is perfectly fine as well.
+But, if you would rather have your breast augmentation and only tell your partner and/or close friends, than that is perfectly fine as well.
 You don't owe anyone an apology, and you certainly shouldn't feel guilty or shameful about maintaining your privacy.

 There may certainly be a time where someone directly asks you if you've had a breast augmentation, and if privacy is your thing, choose the “less is more option.”
 Here are a few situations I've personally encountered:

 If your down time during recovery is going to affect other people (bosses, coworkers, family, etc.) they shouldn't be surprised by your absence.
 I told those who I didn't want to know that I was having a minor surgery and there was nothing to worry about.
 If they pressed for more information, I would just say, "It's something I'd rather not talk about, honestly."
 It always worked.